CarInsurance.com Insights

 If you no longer drive regularly or work remotely, you may want to re-evaluate your insurance policy.
 Drivers with a daily commute of less than 15 miles can save up to 6% for this state more on their premiums.

-Cheapest insurers for different coverage levels in Hawaii
+Cheapest Hawaii companies for different coverage levels

 Not all insurers offer the same coverage limits at the same price point.
 For instance:

-• Geico is the cheapest for a state minimum policy.
+• GEICO is the cheapest for a state minimum policy.

-• Geico has the cheapest rates for a liability-only policy (50/100/50).
+• GEICO has the cheapest rates for a liability-only policy (50/100/50).

-• Geico offers the cheapest car insurance for a full coverage policy (100/300/100) in Hawaii.
+• GEICO offers the cheapest car insurance for a full coverage policy (100/300/100) in Hawaii.

-The numbers above (100/300/100) represent up to $100,000 bodily injury with $300,000 bodily injury per accident and up to $100,000 for property damage.
+The numbers above (100/300/100) represent up to $100,000 for medical bills per person, with a $300,000 cap per accident and up to $100,000 to repair other drivers’ cars and property that you damage.

 Cheapest companies for state minimum coverage in Hawaii